solfincode/nodejs-express-mongodb-course/README.md

-# Nodejs API Master class with express & mongo
+# Nodejs API Master class with express & mongodb

-this is udemy course for nodejs, express and mongo
+this is udemy course for nodejs, express and mongodb